Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2019-12-23-flatten-quadbez.md

 \mbox{segments} =  \frac{1}{2\sqrt{\Delta y}} \int_{x_0}^{x_1} \frac{1}{\sqrt[4]{1 + 4x^2}} dx
 $$

-As it turns out, this integral has a closed form solution, thanks to [hypergeometric functions][Hypergeometric function], though we won't be making too much use of this fact; we'll be doing numerical approximations instead.
+As it turns out, this integral has a closed form solution, thanks to [hypergeometric functions][hypergeometric function], though we won't be making too much use of this fact; we'll be doing numerical approximations instead.
 (I've left out the constant and am making the natural assumption that $f(0) = 0$, as it's an odd function).

 $$
 f(x) = \int \frac{1}{\sqrt[4]{1 + 4x^2}} dx = x\; {}_2F_1\left(\tfrac{1}{4}, \tfrac{1}{2}; \tfrac{3}{2}; -4x^2\right)